sg893052/sonic-buildimage/devops/tam/tam-hld.md

 #### 3.7.2.2 Setting up Samplers

 TAM infrastructure supports setting up a sampling configuration on a per-interface basis and refer to this sampler configuration from the application which support sampling for the traffic.

+A sampler, if associated with any TAM application, can't be removed.
+The `no` command fails citing existing association.

 The following sampling attribtes are supported.